omnai-project/OmnAIView-python/README.md

 Line colours = RGB values sent by the server

 The upper toolbar remains visible so you can reconnect after closing the window.

+### Recording

+Click record to take a measurment.
+Important: While recording data is saved in RAM, make sure to not overflow it.

+### Analysing
+To analyze data the DevOmnAI-Analysis Server is used .
+To start the server follow its (own README)[https://github.com/AI-Gruppe/DevMathAnalysisServerOmnAI?tab=readme-ov-file#project-setup] .

+After recording press the analysis button.
+You should receive the mean of the recorded waveform in a popup window.

 Close the main window to end the WebSocket session cleanly.